 However, over the past two decades, this section of the District has become as vibrant as ever.
 Since the 1990s, it’s been welcoming a new generation of artists and trendsetters in a complete revitalization.
 In fact, DC placed the African American Civil War Memorial at the U Street Metro stop in recognition of the area’s contribution to African American culture.

-Because of its historic significance and contribution to American culture, the National Parks Service has commemorated it by adding the Greater U Street area to the National Register of Historic Places.
+Because of its historic significance and contribution to American culture, the National Park Service has commemorated it by adding the Greater U Street area to the National Register of Historic Places.

-Now that you know U Street's history, find out what there is to see and do.
+Now that you know U Street's history, discover all the things to see and do in this exciting neighborhood.